acidanthera/OpenCorePkg/Docs/Flavours.md

 ### NVRAM Tools

-It is recommended to either i) only provide `NVRAMTool.icns`, as this will be applied to the Reset NVRAM tool and the Toogle SIP tool, or else ii) provide `ResetNVRAM.icns` and `ToggleSip.icns` separately (in which case `NVRAMTools.icns` is not normally required).
+It is recommended to either i) only provide `NVRAMTool.icns`, as this will be applied to the Reset NVRAM tool and the Toogle SIP tool, or else ii) provide `ResetNVRAM.icns` and `ToggleSip.icns` separately (in which case `NVRAMTool.icns` is not normally required).

 If providing `NVRAMTool.icns`, it should be themed so that it could be applied to any generic NVRAM tool.